aiforged/docs/docs/services/speech/microsoft-speech-to-text.md

 4. **Process Documents**\
    After uploading, select the audio files to process and click **Process Checked**.

-{% hint style="info" %}
+!!! info
     Tip: For new services, process a small batch first to verify transcription quality before scaling up.
-{% endhint %}

 ***